-The Cote d’Azur, that clear stretch of coastline in the south of France, dotted with ritzy holiday destinations, historic hilltop towns, twisting mountain roads and white pebble beaches leading into the azure water.
+The French Riviera, that clear stretch of coastline in the South of France, dotted with ritzy holiday destinations, historic hilltop towns, twisting mountain roads and white pebble beaches leading into the azure water.

 It’s a classically gorgeous part of Europe and a scenic French Riviera road trip is the perfect way to explore it.

-To give you an idea of distances, Monte Carlo to St Tropez (which covers most of the Cote d’Azur) is only 120 kms and a 3 hour drive, even when taking the winding coastal road.
-So in theory you could comfortably see the best of the French Riviera over a 3 day long weekend.
+To give you an idea of distances, Monte Carlo to St Tropez (which covers most of the French Riviera) is only 120 km and a 3-hour drive, even when taking the winding coastal road.
+So, in theory, you could comfortably see the best of the French Riviera over a 3-day long weekend.

 3 Day Itinerary